 Expats moving to Utrecht will find that there is plenty to see and do in the city.
 Simply taking a stroll on the docks or through the city centre provides a great opportunity to marvel at national monuments and take in the city’s heritage.
 Cycling is a fun way for visitors to explore attractions that are further afield.
-From castles, forts and citadels to informative museums, galleries and the stunning botanical gardens, expats will be spoilt for choice in terms of must-see attractions.
+From castles, forts and citadels to informative museums, galleries and the stunning botanical gardens, the city has expats spoilt for choice when it comes to must-see attractions.

 De Haar Castle

-A visit to this 19th-century castle and its landscaped garden is the highlight of anyone’s stay in Utrecht.
+A visit to the Netherlands' largest castle and its landscaped garden is the highlight of anyone’s stay in Utrecht.
+Its history dates back to the 13th century but largely fell to ruins before its restoration in the 19th century.
 Located near Haarzuilens, this castle plays host to regular fairs and events throughout the year.

 Dom Church, also known as St Martin’s Cathedral, is a Gothic church dedicated to Saint Martin of Tours.
 The architecture is impressive and the view from the top is well worth the 465-step climb to get there.